jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 For many years, VPNs have been used to enable secure remote access to company resources through encrypted tunnels.
-However, like any technology, ensuring compliance with an organizations security strategy requires proper configuration and alignment with a modern secure architecture, such as Zero Trust.
-Due to VPNs widespread use in corporate networks and their accessibility from the internet, they have become common targets for attacks, often due to misconfigurations, such as
+However, like any technology, ensuring compliance with an organization’s security strategy requires proper configuration and alignment with a modern secure architecture, such as Zero Trust.
+Due to VPNs’ widespread use in corporate networks and their accessibility from the internet, they have become common targets for attacks, often due to misconfigurations, such as